florianherrengt/spacetime_explained/README.md

 ## Speed of light

-Light travels exactly at 300 million meters per second in every direction, the speed of light is the speed of light no matter what.
+Light travels at 300 million meters per second in every direction, the speed of light is the speed of light no matter what.

 Just to give you a more meaningful representation this is **186,000 miles per second** or **1.07 billion km per hour**